terminusdb/technical-blogs/blogs/json_diff_and_patch.md

 in the object, in which case we want to know that *none* of these values change.

-This approach gives us a kind of read isolation which is *tuned* to the use-case we're actually working with.
+This approach gives us a kind of read isolation that is *tuned* to the use-case we're actually working with.
 Making patch the unit of update gives us just the right granularity for our application, which really can't be known in advance.